ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** Insufficient system resources.

 **Action:** Verify that there are enough system resources.
-Check the error number from the trace log and contact Altibase's Support Center (http://support.altibase.com/en/).
+Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x1000A ( 65546) smERR_FATAL_SysShmDt Failed to invoke the shmdt() system